Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability allows authenticated attackers with Subscriber-level access and above to modify notes within the WordPress installation.
-This could lead to unauthorized modification of content and potential information integrity issues (NVD).
+The vulnerability allows authenticated attackers with Subscriber-level access to modify notes on pages and posts, potentially leading to unauthorized content modifications within the WordPress installation (NVD).

 The vulnerability has been patched in version 1.3.5 of the Page & Post Notes plugin.
-The update implements proper security checks by ensuring users have the necessary privileges to edit posts before allowing them to save notes.
+The fix includes improved security measures by implementing proper capability checks to ensure users have the necessary privileges to edit post notes.
 Users are advised to update to version 1.3.5 or later (WordPress Plugin).

 Source: This report was generated using AI